Story by: Kim Huston on February 5, 2020

 “I would get close with these patients and families I was caring for,” Dr. Bowling said.
 “I would see them for two to three days at most, and then I’d discharge them and never see them again.
 The relationships are what drew me to pediatrics, and not being able to provide that continuity of care was hard for me.”

 Dr. Bowling wondered, though, if she would miss the challenges of working in a hospital, but she needn’t have worried.
-She has found a lot to love about working at Norton Children’s Medical Associates – Windy Hills.
+She has found a lot to love about working at Norton Children’s Medical Group – Windy Hills.

 “There’s always something new every day, always something to learn,” Dr. Bowling said.
 “Being able to see these kids in the office and build relationships has been really rewarding and awesome so far.”